QuadnucYard/typst-hypraw/src/lib.typ

     it
   }
-  show raw.where(block: false): code-inline-rule show raw.where(block: true): code-rule.with(copy-button: copy-button)
+  show raw.where(block: false): code-inline-rule show raw.where(block: true): code-rule.with(copy-button: copy-button, line-numbers: line-numbers) body
-  body

   // Attach generated styles at the end of the document